-Concluding Thoughts
+Concluding Observations

 The State of the Union address is an important weapon in the President's arsenal as a legislative leader.
-Although recent State of the Union addresses utilize common structure and often include similar types of arguments, the speech provides the President with the opportunity to outline his own policy agenda for the upcoming Congressional session.
+Although recent State of the Union addresses used a common structure and often included similar themes, the speech provides the President with the opportunity to outline his own policy agenda for the upcoming congressional session.

 Presidents have two audiences in mind: Congress and the American public.
 Presidents must receive the support of a majority in the House, and oftentimes a supermajority in the Senate, to enact their legislative proposals.
 Presidents have realized that the American people can help accomplish this frequently difficult task.
 By appealing directly to the public, a President can use popular leverage to convince Congress to adopt his policy agenda.
-A campaign of such sustained public pressure must go beyond the State of the Union address, but Presidents often use the State of the Union as an initial vehicle to introduce policy priorities to a large viewing audience.
+A campaign of such sustained public pressure typically goes beyond the State of the Union address, but Presidents often use the State of the Union as an initial vehicle to introduce policy priorities to a large viewing audience.